apytypes/apytypes/_sources/comparison.rst.txt

 .. rubric:: Footnotes

 .. [#binaryfootnote] This means that it is possible to get a binary representation for comparison with, e.g., a hardware implementation.
 .. [#apytypesfootnote] This is a design choice since ``apytypes``  is aimed at simulating shorter custom formats.
-However, there are unlimited word length support for fixed-point values which can be used for floating-point as well.
+However, there is unlimited word length support for fixed-point values which can, if deemed suitable at a later time, be used for floating-point as well.

 Performance Comparison